MicrosoftDocs/power-platform/power-platform/admin/wp-data-loss-prevention.md

 ### Business/Non-Business classification impact across multiple policies

-Compared to evaluating the effect of the **Blocked** classification, evaluating the effect of the **Business** or **Non-Business** classification across multiple policies is more complex. <!--Suggest deleting because as far as I can tell this grouping was made up for this article, it's not interesting to the user: **Business**/**Non-Business** is simply a grouping attribution rather than a property that gets assigned to the connector.-->You can can classify a given connector, such as SharePoint, as **Business** in policy A and as **Non-Business** in policy B. What matters is what other connectors SharePoint is grouped with across policy A and policy B.
+Compared to evaluating the effect of the **Blocked** classification, evaluating the effect of the **Business** or **Non-Business** classification across multiple policies is more complex.
+You can can classify a given connector, such as SharePoint, as **Business** in policy A and as **Non-Business** in policy B. What matters is what other connectors SharePoint is grouped with across policy A and policy B.

 Note that the most restrictive grouping is finally imposed when all the policies applicable to an environment are evaluated together.
 Consider an example of three policies (A, B, and C) across ten connectors (SharePoint, Twitter, Salesforce, Facebook, Face API, Office 365 Outlook, Basecamp 3, Adobe Sign, Azure Blob Storage, and Box).
 These connectors are classified as **Business** or **Non-Business** as represented by two categories each across the three policies (-E1-, -E2-, -E3-, -E4-, -E5-, and -E6-).